moov-io/ach/README.md

 ## Project Status

 ACH is at an early stage and under active development.
-Please star the project if you are interested in its development or join the development.
+Please star the project if you are interested in its progress.

-* Library currently supports the reading and writting of PPD (Prearranged payment and deposits)
+* Library currently supports the reading and writing of PPD (Prearranged payment and deposits)

 ## Project Roadmap